cardano-foundation/CIPs/CIP-1856/README.md

 <!-- Existing categories:

-- Meta                   | For meta-CIPs which typically serves another category or group of categories.
+- Meta                   | For meta-CIPs which typically serve another category or group of categories.
 - Reward-Sharing Schemes | For CIPs discussing the reward & incentive mechanisms of the protocol.
-- Wallets                | For standardisation across wallets (hardware, full-node or light).
+- Wallets                | For standardization across wallets (hardware, full-node or light).
 - Tokens                 | About tokens (fungible or non-fungible) and minting policies in general.
 - Metadata               | For proposals around metadata (on-chain or off-chain).
 - Tools                  | A broad category for ecosystem tools not falling into any other category.